Dorcy64/pmt/readme.md

     a.
 Just to make sure all the tables are created

-4. Run `python3 manage.py runserver`
+4. Run `python manage.py runserver`

    a.
 This will run the app on http://127.0.0.1:8000/